 Wittmann real estate is some of the most expensive in Arizona, although Wittmann house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Wittmann is generally considered to be a blue-collar town.
-63.37% of the Wittmann workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wittmann is a blue-collar town, with 63.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wittmann is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Wittmann who work in maintenance occupations (28.22%), office and administrative support (8.42%), and sales jobs (0.00%).

-Wittmann is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Wittmann does not have a public transit system used by locals to get to and from work.

 Wittmann is an extremely ethnically-diverse town.
 The people who call Wittmann home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Wittmann, accounting for 67.64% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Wittmann residents report their race to be White.
 Important ancestries of people in Wittmann include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.